SEG491X-W2023-T42/mikado-machine/docs/03-development-process/README.md

 # Development Process

-The application is developed using modified Feature model.
-Developers cannot commit to **master** branch.
+Devs, please do not commit to the **main** branch!
 All features are developed in feature branches.
-A feature can then be merged into master using Pull/merge request.
+A feature can then be merged into master using a PR.

-All branches must be named using the following conventions :
+Please do your best to name branches using the following conventions:
  - `feature/issue-{number}` : use for application new features
  - `bugfix/issue-{number}` : use for fixing application bugs / issues